Welcome to GADS Open Source™ Support!

 GADS/OS is installed as a Windows-client application on individual

-user machines or on a network (shared) drive.
+user machines, on a virtual machine/desktop, or on a network (shared) drive.

 The Site may contain links to and from third party web sites for your convenience.